vipuldhurve/tripPlanner/README.md

 </div>

 <br>
-The GET APIs for printing are just Helper APIs for printing data in the console:
+The below mentioned GET APIs are just Helper APIs for printing data in the console:

 - Itinerary list of a travel package (`print-itinerary/{id}`)
 - Passenger list of a travel package (`print-passengers/{id}`)